 Like almost every other radio ham, I use a computer for log keeping, digital modes and other tasks.
 For the majority of computing processes in the shack I employ the use of a home built Windows PC.
 The hardware was originally based around an ECS GF8100vm-m5 motherboard with 4GB RAM and a 500GB hard drive.

 This machine started showing a problem with one of the SATA channels.
 At very infrequent random periods data would get corrupted – not good.
 Therefore, I replaced the motherboard before I lost any crucial data.
-A nice new Asus M5A78L-M is now installed as the replacement for the ECS motherboard.
+An Asus M5A78L-M is now installed as the replacement for the ECS motherboard.

 Upon replacing the motherboard, I also installed a new larger hard drive and decided that due to the amount of use the machine had seen a new PSU would be in order.